chhunainsadiq/taboo-game/README.md

-We could ahve achieve functionality for this task with React local state or using with useReducer but for scalability purposes for upcoming features or screens we are using redux as state managment solution.
+We could ahve achieve functionality for this task with React local state or using with useReducer but for scalability purposes we are using redux as state managment solution.

 ## Responsiveness
-Its mostly responsive but some minor tweeks may have required.
+Its mostly responsive but some minor tweeks may  required.
 Here to complete the task functionality I am following the basic layout , UI and UX can be improved as per the design requirements.